plotly/academy/_react/part-1.md

 ## `npm`

+# Why React.js?

+The big benefits of React are performance and reusability.

+## Performance

+Normally, when your application state changes and some part of the page has to render again, the entire page renders.
+This is a huge performance problem for bigger applications.
+React circumvents with its "virtual DOM".

+The virtual DOM is a virtual representation of the browsers DOM.
+When the state changes, React calculates a virtual DOM with the new state and compares it with the virtual representation of the currently rendered DOM.
+If something changed, React renders the changes – only the changes.
+This means we no longer rerender the entire page for the tiniest changes, instead we only render the parts we need to.

+## Reusability

+React calls the smallest parts of your application "elements", which compose together into "components".
+These components are encapsulated parts, e.g. a `Button` component, which combine together to make the page.

 # Getting Started

 We'll use [`react.jsbin.com`](https://react.jsbin.com/sewaru/6/edit?js,output) for the initial explanation, which has a fully featured React environment set up.
 With this, you can quickly experiment and get a feel for `React.js`.